Pedro Juan Caballero

-Pedro Juan Caballero (/es/; 1786 – July 13, 1821) was a leading figure of Paraguayan independence.
-He was born in Tobatí, a town located Cordillera Department of Paraguay which was then part of the Spanish Viceroyalty of the Río de la Plata.
-He was one of the major leaders of the Revolution of May 14, 1811, despite being six years younger than the leading figure of Independence period Fulgencio Yegros and 20 years younger than the future dictator of Paraguay José Gaspar Rodríguez de Francia.
+Pedro Juan Caballero de Añazco y García de Otazú (/es/; 1786 – 13 July 1821) was a leading figure of Paraguayan independence.
+He was born in Tobatí, a town located Cordillera Department of Paraguay, which was then part of the Spanish Viceroyalty of the Río de la Plata.
+He was one of the major leaders of the Revolution of May 14, 1811, despite being six years younger than the leading figure of the Independence period, Fulgencio Yegros, and 20 years younger than the future dictator of Paraguay, José Gaspar Rodríguez de Francia.
 In 1820, he was accused of being involved in the conspiracy against Francia, and committed suicide in his cell on July 13, 1821.
 The Paraguayan city of Pedro Juan Caballero is named after him.

 War of 1811

 Caballero participated in the Battle of Tacuarí and Battle of Paraguari against the army led by Manuel Belgrano.
-Paraguayan victory at the January 19, 1811 Battle of Paraguari forced Belgrano to retreat southward.
+The Paraguayan victory at the Battle of Paraguari of January 19, 1811, forced Belgrano to retreat southward.
 On March 9, 1811, on the banks of River Tacuarí, while Belgrano awaited reinforcements from Buenos Aires, another battle was launched and won by Paraguayans.
-Belgrano called for capitulation, which was granted, and his troops left Province of Paraguay.
+Belgrano called for capitulation, which was granted, and his troops left the province of Paraguay.

 May 14 Revolution

 Military victories against the troops sent by the United Provinces of the Rio de la Plata increased Paraguayan determination to create and safeguard their own state.
-Worried by the rumors that the last Spanish governor Velasco is about to ask for military protection from the Portuguese Brazil, local patriots started plotting against him.
+Worried by the rumors that the last Spanish governor Bernardo de Velasco was about to ask for military protection from Portuguese Brazil, local patriots started plotting against him.
 Initially they were planning to take action on May 25, a one-year anniversary of the May Revolution, but on Francia's advice decided to act sooner, without waiting for the arrival of troops led by Fulgencio Yegros.

-In the evening of May 14, 1811, after the curfew had started, plotters led by Captain Pedro Juan Caballero went to the Governor's quarters located on the main square of Asunción, where they were greeted by second lieutenant Mauricio Jose Troche, a supporter of plot, was on duty and in charge of the small garrison of 34 men from Curuguaty.
+In the evening of May 14, 1811, after the curfew had started, plotters led by Captain Pedro Juan Caballero went to the governor's quarters located on the main square of Asunción, where they were greeted by second lieutenant Mauricio José Troche, a supporter of the plot, was on duty and in charge of the small garrison of 34 men from Curuguaty.

-Governor's quarters became the center of the revolution; political prisoners were released, weapons prepared, security measures taken and emissaries sent to bring Fulgencio Yegros and Manuel Atanasio Cabañas to Asunción.
-The Cathedral bells were rung and resonated throughout the city.
+The governor's quarters became the center of the revolution; political prisoners were released, weapons prepared, security measures taken and emissaries sent to bring Fulgencio Yegros and Manuel Atanasio Cabañas to Asunción.
+The cathedral bells were rung and resonated throughout the city.

 At midnight Vicente Ignacio Iturbe presented Governor Velasco with demands from plotters led by Caballero, which could be summarized as follows: